-Economic and demographic assumptions 7/1/2017 - 6/30/2019 All other assumptions 7/1/2009 - 6/30/2014 weighted projected with scale MP-2019.
+Economic and demographic assumptions 7/1/2017 - 6/30/2019 All other assumptions 7/1/2009 - 6/30/2014

 The economic and demographic assumptions are based on the results of the most recent actuarial experience study over the Plan, which covered a three-year period ending June 30, 2019.
 All other actuarial assumptions used in the valuation are based on the results of the most recent actuarial experience studies, which covered the five-year period ending June 30, 2014.